victronenergy/venus-html5-app/TOPICS.md

    disabling "powerAssist" changes it.
 3. Paths for /CurrentLimit described below are only available starting from version 415 of the VE.Bus device.

-##### Suggestions available for selecting the shore input limit
+##### Make commonly used shore input limits available as a button

-The list of amperages displayed depends on whether the device is US based or EU based.

-To determine that, get the product id from:
+The list of amperages commonly used depends on wether the system is US based or EU based.
+To etermine that, get the product id from:

 ```
 N/{portalId}/vebus/{vebusInstanceId}/ProductId